' How to Avoid Filing a Second Bankruptcy - Robert M. Geller

 You’ll learn a lot from financial struggles and from filing for bankruptcy.
 Now that you are moving forward and nearing the completion of a bankruptcy – or your bankruptcy is well behind you – it’s important to embrace this new financial lifestyle.
 Mistakes might have led to your bankruptcy, but you don’t need to repeat those same mistakes in the future.
 You are a brand new person with a brand new lease on your financial life – enjoy it!

-If you would like to know more about how you can avoid bankruptcy relapse or you need to speak to someone about filing for bankruptcy for the first, second, or third time, we can help.
+Would you like to know more about how you can avoid bankruptcy relapse Do you need to speak to someone about filing for bankruptcy for the first, second, or third time?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 for more information.

 Archive